 4. Astoria, Queens

-We loves this house on Ditmars Ave, and we know of another at 22-13 26th Street that goes all-out every year!
+We loves this house on Ditmars Ave that’s home to Astoria resident Vicky Poumpouridis!
+Rumor has it there’s over $1,000 worth of decorations in her yard every year.
+We know of another decked out home at 22-13 26th Street that goes all-out every year too!

-This townhouse at 314 W 22nd street is redesigned by Hatch Studio every year to give peaceful Halloween-y vibes.
+This townhouse at 314 W 22nd Street is redesigned by Hatch Studio every year to give peaceful Halloween-y vibes.
+Plus, the famous Chelsea Market is always decorated to the tee with ghoulish displays that are fun to see after you grab a festive bite!

 6. Upper East Side